dlr-gtlab/gtlab-core/README.md

 ### Prerequisites

-Our own libraries required to build GTlab GTlab are bundled with GTlab and will be automatically downloaded during the CMake configuration phase.
+Our own libraries required to build GTlab are bundled with GTlab and will be automatically downloaded during the CMake configuration phase.
 Whether to use the bundled libraries can be adjusted using the CMake variable `GTLAB_USE_BUNDLED_XXX=ON`.